Faster, More Convenient Transit:

 Where does BRT already exist?

-Examples can be found nearby in Cleveland and Pittsburgh, as well as in Boston, Houston, Minneapolis, Hartford, and Las Vegas and many others.
-New BRT systems will soon debut in Milwaukee and Indianapolis.
+Examples can be found nearby in Cleveland, Indianapolis and Pittsburgh, as well as in Boston, Houston, Minneapolis, Hartford and Las Vegas and many others.
+A new BRT system will soon debut in Milwaukee.